ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 ```
 We have two sharding cluster with 3 EC2 instances in each one of them.

-For each shard cluster do the below steps- (make note of changing replSetname of instances according to the cluster)
+For each shard cluster do the below steps (1-3)- (make note of changing replSetname of instances according to the cluster)

 1) change mongod.conf